How to create ssh keys, how to get them safely to your server, and how to manage multiple keys and make ssh-ing into a machine really easy.

 Make a key using the

 ssh-keygen utility, run that command on your local machine:

 It’ll ask you where to save it, if this is the first key you’re making, then just hit enter and it’ll make it in

 Generating public/private rsa key pair.
-Enter file in which to save the key (/Users/hilja/.ssh/id_rsa): /Users/hilja/.ssh/id_rsa_xxx
+Enter file in which to save the key (/Users/bob/.ssh/id_rsa): /Users/bob/.ssh/id_rsa_foo

-Next it asks to make a passphrase, what it means is that in addition you are required to type in a password when logging in with the key.
-I usually leave it blank by hitting enter.
+Next it asks to make a passphrase, it’s a password you have to type when logging in with the key.
+It can be left blank by hitting enter.

 Two files were created:

 Now you have the key, go ahead and pop it open to a text editor, or cat it